 Noise, noise, noise.
-At this point in the blog it should be clear that in any electronic system one of the main problems is the noise of the signals.
-In this context, we understand noise to be high-frequency and random signals that interfere with the signal of interest.
+At this point in the blog, it should be clear that in any electronic system one of the main problems is signal noise.
+In this context, we understand noise as high-frequency, random signals that interfere with the signal of interest.

-Noise is a clear and annoying reality when using sensors.
-Although the quality of the sensor significantly influences the amount of noise in the measurement, the truth is that all sensors present noise.
+Noise is a real and annoying reality when using sensors.
+Although the quality of the sensor significantly influences the amount of noise in the measurement, the truth is that all sensors have noise.

-With the price range of the sensors that we buy for our home projects, unfortunately, noise in the measurements will be a constant problem to deal with.
+With the price range of sensors we buy for our home projects, sadly, noise in measurements will be a constant problem to deal with.

-In some cases, we can incorporate some physical filtering system, but in general, if we want to use sensors seriously in our projects, we will have to learn to treat and filter the noise of sensor measurements digitally.
+Sometimes we can incorporate some physical filtering system but, in general, if we want to seriously use sensors in our projects we will have to learn to handle and filter sensor measurement noise digitally.

-Since individually taken samples are unreliable and we have already done everything possible to improve them, it is deduced that the only possibility is to perform multiple sampling, that is, to acquire the sensor measurement several times.
+Since the samples taken individually are not reliable and we have already done everything possible to improve them, it follows that the only possibility is to perform multiple sampling, that is, to acquire the sensor measurement several times.

-Later, we will have to apply some type of algorithm to combine the samples and obtain a measurement with greater precision than the individual samples.
+Later we will have to apply some kind of algorithm to combine the samples and obtain a measurement with greater precision than the individual samples.

-We see that there are small variations between samples (noise, oscillations) and a point (27) that at first seems “anomalous” (we will call these types of points spurious or outliers).
+We see that there are small variations between samples (noise, oscillations) and one point (27) that at first glance seems “anomalous” (we will call these types of points spurious or outliers).

 What is the temperature of the instance?
 Surely, as a first intuition, we would say about 24.8 degrees.
-But it is worth reflecting for a second on this very quick response.
+But it’s worth reflecting for a second on this quick answer.

-Before answering, we should know, for example, the precision of the sensor, the time between samples, and the speed of the system we are measuring.
-Could it be that they are taken every 30 minutes, and we have actually reached 27º at one point?
+Before answering we should know, for example, the precision of the sensor, the time between samples, and the speed of the system we are measuring.
+Could it be that they were taken every 30 minutes, and we actually reached 27º at one point?

 Measurement, sampling, and filtering are important, broad, and complex topics.
 There are many parameters to consider, and a huge variety of filtering algorithms (mean, median, exponential…) each with its advantages and disadvantages.

 Probably the simplest way to perform multiple sampling is to measure a fixed number of times.
-For example, we have a sensor but instead of taking a single measurement, we take 20, 50, or 100 consecutive ones.
+For example, we have a sensor but instead of taking a single measurement we take 20, or 50, or 100 in a row.

-The number of samples will depend on the speed of the sensor and the time we want to be measuring.
+The number of samples will depend on the speed of the sensor and the time we want to spend measuring.

 float MeasureN(int samplesNumber, float (*funct)())